ZhihanX/Iris-Flower-Wine-Quality-Prediction/README.md

 # Iris & Wine-quality

+This is the course content of KTH ID2233 HT23 Scalable Machine Learning and Deep Learning.
+For more information please visit the course webpage: https://id2223kth.github.io/

 Here are our UI Url on Hugging Face:

 Hugging-face:https://huggingface.co/spaces/PatrickML/Wine

 Hugging-face-monitor:https://huggingface.co/spaces/PatrickML/wine_monitor

+# Task1: Iris Flower Classification
+## 1.1 Requirements for Task1
-Task1: In Task1, our tasks are:
+In Task1, our tasks are:

 1) Build and run a feature pipeline on Modal